astaves/BankDemo-1/tutorial/gettingstarted/visualstudio/PLIDemo.md

 - A TN3270 terminal emulator to run the CICS application.

 **Note:**
-Licenses for Micro Focus Rumba+ Desktop and the HACloud Session Server TN3270 emulator are included with Enterprise Developer.
-If you do not have Rumba+ Desktop installed, please refer to the Micro Focus Web site.
+A license for Micro Focus Host Access for the Cloud (HACloud) TN3270 emulator is included with Enterprise Developer.

 ## How to Run the Demonstration
 ### Import the supplied Bankdemo enterprise server: